 Does CBD help with anxiety?

 Various studies have shown that medicinal CBD may reduce anxiety symptoms across stress-induced anxiety, PD and compulsive behaviour and most notably, contextual fear conditioning.
-CBD has shown to enhance extinction of contextually conditioned fear responses, meaning that a situation that once bought an individual an immense amount of anxiety no longer does, or that the anxiety felt is dramatically reduced.
+CBD has shown to enhance extinction of contextually conditioned fear responses.
+This means that a situation that once bought an individual an immense amount of anxiety no longer does, or that the anxiety felt is dramatically reduced.

 Most research conducted that explores medicinal CBD as a treatment for anxiety is based on existing research.
 Though this does not take much value away from the findings.
 In fact, it appears to highlight the neglect of necessary research needed to further understand the connection between medicinal CBD and the evident reduction in anxiety.

 Due to the lack of up-to-date, objective and clinical research involving CBD and anxiety, in conjunction with the ambiguity and variations of anxiety disorders themselves, it is hard to conclude if medicinal cannabis definitively remedies anxiety.
 However, preclinical research and personal advocacy definitely indicate that the benefits of CBD oil lead a strong treatment for anxiety disorders.
 Despite the fact that the way CBD works to treat anxiety is not comprehensively understood, it has not deterred millions of people from trying it.
 It is reported that 14% of Americans use CBD, and 37% of CBD users use it as a treatment for anxiety.